- Find a DC

 The Coalition has also issued a press release highlighting the fact that Wisconsin ranks first in the nation in health Care Quality and has the lowest Worker’s Comp cost in the Midwest.

-WCA Fighting for Chiropractors' Ability to Perform Sports Physicals
+WCA Advocating for DCs' Ability to Perform Sports Physicals

 If a school requires a student to have a physical examination to participate in youth sports, families across Wisconsin should have the choice to select a Doctor of Chiropractic to perform sports physicals for student athletes.
 The Wisconsin State Assembly passed Assembly Bill 260 in June 2017.
 This bill allows for parental choice by requiring Wisconsin schools to accept a physical examination completed by a Doctor of Chiropractic who holds a certificate in health or physical examinations, in the same manner that the school accepts a physical exam completed by a licensed physician.